 FLORIDA ESTATE RULES

 Under RULE 5.310.
-DISQUALIFICATION OF PERSONAL REPRESENTATIVE: NOTIFICATION, since Tescher & Spallina P.A., Donald Tescher and Robert Spallina all appear to be acting Personal Representatives and Ted acting as purported “Successor Trustee” and where Petitioner claims none of them were qualified to act at the time of appointment and whose appointments were made through fraudulent and forged and incomplete documentation submitted to this Court and Petitioner as described herein and in the Petition.
+DISQUALIFICATION OF PERSONAL REPRESENTATIVE: NOTIFICATION, since Tescher & Spallina P.A., Donald Tescher and Robert Spallina all appear to be acting Personal Representatives and Ted acting as purported “Successor Trustee” and where Petitioner claims none of them were qualified to act at the time of appointment and whose appointments were made through Fraudulent and Forged and incomplete documentation submitted to this Court and Petitioner as described herein and in the Petition.
 Petitioner believes none of them would be qualified for appointment at that time, this time or any time.
 That Petitioner files and serves herein on all parties this notice describing why the Personal Representatives and Successor Trustee should be removed due to the alleged unlawful acts and violations of fiduciary responsibilities evidenced herein and in the Petition, which show that Tescher & Spallina, Spallina and Tescher were not qualified at the time of appointment to be Personal Representatives for the Estates.
 For the reasons already stated herein and in the Petition these Personal Representatives would not be qualified for appointment if application for appointment were again made based on the recently uncovered facts and evidence contained herein and in the Petition.
 That the Court should instantly remove and replace these Personal Representations and grant Petitioner immediate monetary and injunctive relief that this Court deems just in light of the damages already done described herein and in the Petition and any other relief this Court deems just.

-This Court should sanction and report to the appropriate authorities all those alleged to have gained fiduciary powers through a series of forged and fraudulent documents tendered to this Court as part of a Fraud on this Court and any subsequent transactions of the assets using such illegally gained fiduciary powers as evidence of further civil and criminal violations of law in the administration of the estate.
+This Court should sanction and report to the appropriate authorities all those alleged to have gained fiduciary powers through a series of Forged and Fraudulent documents tendered to this Court as part of a Fraud on this Court and any subsequent transactions of the assets using such illegally gained fiduciary powers as evidence of further civil and criminal violations of law in the administration of the estate.

 Under RULE 5.320.
-OATH OF PERSONAL REPRESENTATIVE, the Court should note that at no time before the granting of letters of administration, did Ted, one of the “acting” Personal Representatives/Successor Trustee in the Estates, file an oath to faithfully administer the estate of the decedents with this Court or to the Beneficiaries or the Trustees for the beneficiaries and this Court should take all steps necessary to remedy this failure, including but not limited to making null and void any actions or sales of Ted as Personal Representative/Successor Trustee in Shirley’s estate or as Personal Representative in Simon’s estate or any capacity whatsoever in these matters and any other relief this Court sees fit.
+OATH OF PERSONAL REPRESENTATIVE, the Court should note that at no time before the granting of letters of administration, did Ted, one of the “acting” Personal Representatives/Successor Trustee in the Estates, file an oath to faithfully administer the estate of the decedents with this Court or to the Beneficiaries or the Trustees for the Beneficiaries and this Court should take all steps necessary to remedy this failure, including but not limited to making null and void any actions or sales of Ted as Personal Representative/Successor Trustee in Shirley’s estate or as Personal Representative in Simon’s estate or any capacity whatsoever in these matters and any other relief this Court sees fit.
 Ted and Pam have NO beneficial interests in the estates and in fact have adverse and conflicting interests.

 Under RULE 5.235.
-ISSUANCE OF LETTERS, BOND, due to the problems caused by the Personal Representatives, Estate Counsel and Ted with the missing/lost/suppressed Simon Trust, the forged and fraudulent documentation already exhibited in the Petition to this Court in the estates and unlawful activities alleged and evidenced herein and in the Petition, Petitioner requests the Court consider requiring the Personal Representatives to give bond to require additional surety great enough to cover all potential losses and all immediate legal fees to the Beneficiaries and other interested parties.
+ISSUANCE OF LETTERS, BOND, due to the problems caused by the Personal Representatives, Estate Counsel and Ted with the missing/lost/suppressed Simon Trust, the Forged and Fraudulent documentation already exhibited in the Petition to this Court in the Estates and unlawful activities alleged and evidenced herein and in the Petition, Petitioner requests the Court consider requiring the Personal Representatives to give bond to require additional surety great enough to cover all potential losses and all immediate legal fees to the Beneficiaries and other Interested Parties.